berhanudagnew/24_Hours_of_C/hour_10/README.md

-# Hour 7 - Doing the Same Thing Over and Over
+# Hour 10 - Getting Controls

 ## Concepts Practised

+    - The if statement
+    - The if-else statement
+    - The switch statement
-    - The for statement
+    - The break statement
-    - The while statement
+    - The continue statement
-    - The do-while statement
+    - The goto statement